Matching In Exercises 17–20, match the level of confidence c with... | Channels for Pearson+

 Margin of Error

-The margin of error quantifies the amount of random sampling error in a survey's results.
-It is the range within which the true population parameter is expected to fall, calculated as a function of the standard error and the critical value associated with the desired confidence level.
-A larger margin of error indicates less precision in the estimate, while a smaller margin suggests more precision, which is crucial when determining the appropriate confidence interval.
+The margin of error is the amount of error that is allowed in the estimation of a population parameter.
+It is calculated based on the standard error of the sample and the critical value associated with the desired confidence level.
+A larger margin of error results in a wider confidence interval, which can provide more assurance that the interval captures the true parameter, but may also reduce the precision of the estimate.

 Recommended video: